dichaelen/ContainersOnAzure_IntroLab/README.md

 To manage a Kubernetes cluster, use [kubectl][kubectl], the Kubernetes command-line client.

 If you're using Azure Cloud Shell, kubectl is already installed.
-If you want to install it locally, use the [az aks install-cli][az-aks-install-cli] command.
+You should already have installed the kubectl as part of the pre-reqa, if not you can use this command:

 ```
 az aks install-cli
 ```

-To configure kubectl to connect to your Kubernetes cluster, use the [az aks get-credentials][az-aks-get-credentials] command.
+To configure kubectl to connect to your Kubernetes cluster, use the _"az aks get-credentials"_ command.
 This step downloads credentials and configures the Kubernetes CLI to use them.

 ```
 az aks get-credentials --resource-group myResourceGroup --name myAKSCluster
 ```

-To verify the connection to your cluster, use the [kubectl get][kubectl-get] command to return a list of the cluster nodes.
+To verify the connection to your cluster, use the _"kubectl get"_ command to return a list of the cluster nodes.
 Note that this can take a few minutes to appear.

 ```
 kubectl get nodes